CNES/swot-hydrology-toolbox/README.md

   * Also possible to inject “true” heights from models (after simulation)
   * Random effective instrument noise added to height (and propagated to geolocation)
 * Idealized pixel cloud processing
-* Dark water synthetic model (correlated random fields used to simulate low reflectivity areas)
+* Synthetic "dark water" model (correlated random fields used to simulate low reflectivity areas)
-* Geoid (mean tide corrected EGM-2008), tropospheric and corr-over residual errors simulated
+* Geoid (mean tide corrected EGM-2008), tropospheric and cross-over residual errors simulated

 ## When do you use the simulator:
-* Large areas studies and multitemporal studies
+* Large area and multitemporal studies
-* When a precise representation of phenomenology (layover, algorithm errors, etc.) is not relevent
-* When you don't want to use a precise slope model as input (option is currently in development)
-* To study the inpact of water bodies complex geometry on River and Lake processing
+* To study the inpact of the geometrical shapes of the water bodies on River and Lake processing
+* When a simplified representation of phenomenology, hydrological characteristics and errors is sufficient (e.g. no layover, artifical water slope, basic error models)

 ```
 If a higher degree of realism is necessary to conduct a study, lower-level simulators and processors need to be employed.
 These are not publicly available, but SWOT science team members can contact the SWOT algorithm development team for support.
 ```

-Products formats and algorithms:
+## Products formats and algorithms:
-* The product formats are not now in their official version, but can still evolve if the official product formats is changed.
-Some data fields are at this stage void (various flags, uncertainty indicators…).
+* The product formats correspond to the current official versions, but are likely to evolve.
+Some data fields are at this stage void (various flags, some uncertainty indicators…).
 * The processing algorithms will also continue to evolve, as today's prototypes are progessively refined into operational software.

-Last modifications:
+## Last modifications:
 In large scale simulator:
-* Uncertainties on geolocated heights added
+* Uncertainties of geolocated heights added
 * Multilook adaptive averaging implemented
-* Land pixels around water bodies added (label 1 and 2 on classification field)
+* Land pixels around water bodies added (label 1 and 2 in classification field)
 * Near-range computaton improved
-* Some fields corrected-completed
+* Some fields added or made more realistic

 In processing chain
-* Lake processing improvements
+* Lake tile processing improved, new product format (three shapefiles)
-* Lake Single pass processing added (cf leman and france_pekel new dataset to test it, can't be pushed on github, but can't be share through CNES cluster if needed)
+* Lake single pass processing added (cf leman and france_pekel new dataset to test it, can't be pushed on github, but can't be share through CNES cluster if needed)
 ```bash
 % python ../../scripts/laketile_to_lakesp.py output/lakesp rdf/multi_lake_sp_command.cfg output/lake/lake-annotation_*
 ```